stefantrajkovic7/sports-micro-service-nest-kafka/README.md

 ## Description

 This project is a NestJS-based microservice designed to fetch sports data from external APIs, store it in a database using Prisma ORM, and provide it via RESTful endpoints.
-The service utilizes Redis for caching, Kafka for messaging, and Swagger for API documentation.
+The service utilizes Redis for caching, Kafka for messaging, Unit-Testing for main service, and Swagger for API documentation.

 ### Table of Contents